Hardy Bucks: Film

 On 28 November 2012, a trailer was released to promote The Hardy Bucks Movie, scheduled for cinematic release on 21 February 2013.
 The film follows the Hardy Bucks as they travel to Poland to support the Irish football team during the UEFA Euro 2012 football tournament.

-The film was partly funded by the Irish Film Board, which granted the project a €175,000 production loan and produced by Universal Studios.
-The film had a budget of €300,000 and was an Irish box office success.
-It grossed €176,887 on its opening weekend from 57 locations.
-To date, The Hardy Bucks Movie has taken over €500,000 at the Irish box office.
+The film was produced by Universal Studios.
+The film had a budget of €300,000, partly funded by a €175,000 production loan granted by The Irish Film Board, and was an Irish box office success.
+It grossed €176,887 on its opening weekend from 57 locations, and went on to take over €500,000 at the Irish box office.